Beasttboy/Olympic_data_analytics/README.md

 # Olympic Data Analytics Project – Azure End-to-End Data Engineering
-This README provides an overview and setup guide for the Olympic Data Analytics project, as demonstrated in this YouTube video by Darshil Parmar.
-The project showcases how to build a complete data engineering pipeline using Microsoft Azure services to analyze Tokyo 2021 Olympic data.
+This README provides an overview and setup guide for the Olympic Data Analytics project.
+The project showcases how a complete data engineering pipeline using Microsoft Azure services to analyze Tokyo 2021 Olympic data.

-**Project Overview**
+## 🔍 Project Overview

 This project demonstrates an end-to-end data engineering workflow on Azure, including: